parse-community/docs/_includes/js/users.md

 `Parse.User` integration doesn't require any permissions to work out of the box (ie. `null` or specifying no permissions is perfectly acceptable).
 [Read more about permissions on Facebook's developer guide.](https://developers.facebook.com/docs/reference/api/permissions/)

 <div class='tip info'><div>
   It is up to you to record any data that you need from the Facebook user after they authenticate.
-To accomplish this, you'll need to [do a graph query via Facebook's SDK](https://developers.facebook.com/docs/graph-api/using-graph-api/v2.3).
+To accomplish this, you'll need to do a graph query using the Facebook SDK.
 </div></div>